 When you learn with and from your customers, marketing and learning are the same.
 If companies are focused on their customers, why are learning resources not customer focused?
 Google’s power-searching course is an excellent example of marketing integrated with learning.
-As Jay Cross describes:
+As Jay Cross described:

 This has to be one of the least expensive marketing campaigns ever devised.
 The only tools required are a video cam and the free Google suite of applications.
 Other out-of-pocket costs are employee time to design and create the course, and a little more time tending the Google+ sessions and answering questions.